 Lawson Seminar Series

-The Lawson Family Chair in Microbiome Nutrition Research Seminar Series enables researchers to share their cutting-edge work on the microbiome — its interaction with diet and its role in health and disease — with the science community.
+The Lawson Family Chair in Microbiome Nutrition Research Seminar Series provides a venue for researchers to share their cutting-edge work on the microbiome with the broader science community.

 Each seminar includes two presentations, the first delivered by a trainee (graduate student, medical student or postdoctoral fellow) and the second by an established leader in the field.